gitee2github/website/content/en/developer.md

 The coding language, development environment, and coding conventions used by projects may vary in each SIG.
 If you want to know and participate in the code contribution, find the contributor guide provided by the project for developers.
 This guide is generally provided as the `CONTRIBUTING.md` file on the SIG home page, alternatively, you can find it in the `README.md` file of the project.
 (For details about how to find the repository of the project, see [Finding Your Interests](#Finding Your Interests).)

 In addition to these files, the SIG may provide other guidance information which is located in the specific community directory of SIG or project.
-If you do not find any related information or have any questions, submit an issue in the SIG or send the question to the mailing list of the SIG to which the project belongs.
+If you do not find any related information or have any questions, submit an issue in the SIG or send the question to the mail list of the SIG to which the project belongs.
 If you do not receive any response for a long time, contact community@openeuler.org.